VulcanJS/vulcan-docs/source/deployment.md

 meteor-now -d -e ROOT_URL=https://mydomain.now.sh -e NODE_ENV=production`
 ```

-Change `mydomain` with your custom domain name.
+Change `mydomain` with your custom domain name. `meteor-now` will automatically look for a file named `production.settings.json` at the root of your application.
+For a staging deployment, you can also set `NODE_ENV=development`, `meteor-now` will then look for `development.settings.json` instead.

 You can also add `-e MONGO_URL=mongodb://<username>:<pass>@....` for persistance storage of data.
 We recommend you using a service like [mlab](https://mlab.com/).